alpiepho/unit_calculator/README.md

 - refactor select page as about/settings page
 - add darkmode setting
 - persist settings
+- refactor for private variables and methods
+- other refactor (includes, repeated code)
 - add more conversions
   - ft yards
   - yards ft